created on Sep 26, 2017 modified on Nov 29, 2017 05:06

 3. Mechanism of reading - Find out how human reads more detail

 4. What is going on?
-Why we care? - Find out what kinds of issues people with dyslexia are dealing with more detail
+Why do we care? - Find out what kinds of issues people with dyslexia are dealing with more detail

 5. What style of language should be used for our video? - Analyze different language styles used in professionally made video clips more detail